 Construction projects involve owners, architects, engineers, general contractors, trade contractors and material suppliers working together to complete a project.
 Miscommunications and disagreements are not unusual and when issues arise, securing timely, practical and effective counsel is essential to negotiating a creative, practical resolution to avoid litigation whenever and wherever possible.
-If, however, litigation becomes unavoidable, having experienced construction litigation counsel from the outset is essential to appropriately allocate responsibility for the numerous issues that often arise and to reach the best results possible.
+If, however, litigation becomes unavoidable, having experienced construction litigation counsel from the outset is essential to appropriately allocate responsibility for the numerous issues that often arise.

 We serve as legal advisers to real estate developers, owners, architects, engineers, and contractors and suppliers to avoid conflicts, where possible, and to position our clients appropriately should litigation be required.
 We have extensive experience addressing issues that may arise in nearly every type of construction project, including:

 - Environmental Remediation Projects